sanyampat/SIH-WannaBeNerdsRepo/README.md

 ⚠️ Disclaimer
 This tool is designed for secure data wiping.
 Running it on active system disks will result in permanent data loss.
 Use with caution.

-yaml
-Copy code

----

-👉 Do you want me to also add a **section for Windows usage** (like building with `cl.exe` or MinGW), or keep it Linux-focused for now?